London: Pandora’s Box

 London is the dark star of the economy, inexorably sucking in resources, people and energy.
 Nobody quite knows how to control it.

-The Bank of England became the model for all the other central banks which international bankers have had set up, and just about every state in the world today has one, the Bank of Wherever.
+The Bank of England was added to the city with ancient liberties and went on to become the model for all the other central banks which international bankers have had set up, and just about every state in the world today has one, the Bank of Wherever.
 It will look and sound like it’s part of the state and will be generally perceived to be that, but it will actually be a private affair, that controls the monopoly on issuing currency for debt and the money supply of wherever.
 It will probably be anonymously owned, possibly by the same groups that own the Banks of Everywhere Else.
 That’s the story we’ve been exposed to.

 In Europe, powerful banking interests had become stupendously wealthy – wealth to shame kings, developing a vastly lucrative model of lending money to perpetually warring states, readily funding both sides in conflicts, and building up enormous power and influence over events.
 There’s a famous story that is frequently recounted about how one of the age’s infamous masters of international banking took possession of most of the London Stock Market in the aftermath of the Battle of Waterloo, and ultimately the Bank of England.
 The story of the events of the day around Waterloo and a speedier boat and horses than the British Army could muster, was upheld by an American judge a century later when challenged by the group involved.